 Losing tire pressure (usually due to a puncture) means that drivers lose control over steering, therefore making the vehicle less responsive, and increasing braking times.

-This has a safety impact in that it removes the rear blindspot and allows the driver to avoid low-speed collisions with street furniture.
+This has a safety impact in that it removes the rear blindspot and allows the driver to avoid low-speed collisions with lamp posts.

 minimizing the impact of humans